jihoshin28/Carna_Takehome_Frontend/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project consists of a backend and a frontend folder.

+For the React Component:

+Please navigate to the Carna_Takehome_Frontend to run the React side of the application.

+In order to run the

 ## Available Scripts